 This is a fairly easy hike, but you'll definitely want to come prepared.
 Proper hiking or walking shoes are recommended, as much of this path is unpaved.
 Since there are some steep staircases and tall rocks that you'll have to clamber over, hiking poles are helpful for those who need extra stability.
 These ultra-portable folding hiking poles are our favorites!
 Parts of this hike are also very hot and sunny with no places to rest in the shade.
 Be sure to wear ample sunscreen and a hiking hat.
 Also, pack plenty of water and snacks as there are no places to stop and refuel along the way.

 Have you hiked the Path of the Gods or any other iconic hiking trails in Italy?
 Share your stories, tips, and photos in the comments below!
-Share this post with your friends or pin it on Pinterest for later.

 If you're looking for a hard hike on Oahu, look no further than Koko Crater Trail.
 This steep climb consists of 1,000+ steps along an abandoned railroad track that runs to the top of Koko Crater.
 It's a challenging hike that will challenge not only your leg strength but your will as well.
 Read on for tips on how to find and conquer this beast of a hike.